 Hypoalbuminemia is also considered a risk factor for some conditions.
 Developing it while you have certain underlying conditions, such as chronic obstructive pulmonary disease, can put you at risk of developing additional complications.

-Your doctor tests your albumin levels every time you get a full blood test.
+- Complete blood count (CBC): A doctor tests your albumin levels every time you get a CBC panel.
 The most common test done to measure albumin is the serum albumin test.
-This test uses a blood sample to analyze your levels of albumin in a laboratory.
+This test uses a blood sample to analyze your albumin levels in a laboratory.

-Your doctor can also measure how much albumin you’re passing in your urine.
-To do this, they use a test called the microalbuminuria test.
+- Microalbuminuria test: A doctor can also measure how much albumin you’re passing in your urine with a microalbuminuria test.
 This test is also sometimes called the albumin-to-creatinine (ACR) test.
 If you’re passing too much albumin in your urine, your kidneys may be damaged.
 Kidney damage can cause albumin to leak into your urine.

-The C-reactive protein (CRP) blood test is especially useful for diagnosing hypoalbuminemia.
-The CRP test can tell your doctor how much inflammation is happening in your body.
+- C-reactive protein blood test: The CRP blood test can tell your doctor how much inflammation is happening in your body.
 Inflammation is one of the most important indicators of hypoalbuminemia.

-You can often treat hypoalbuminemia by raising your albumin levels back to normal.
-Treatment may vary if a specific condition is causing your hypoalbuminemia.
+Doctors treat hypoalbuminemia by raising your albumin levels back to their typical levels.
+Treatment may vary if a specific condition is causing hypoalbuminemia.

 If you have a kidney condition, blood pressure medications can help keep you from passing albumin out through your urine.
 This can reduce your symptoms.
 Common medications include captopril (Capoten) and benazepril (Lotensin).

-Hypoalbuminemia can you put you at risk of developing other conditions, including:
+Hypoalbuminemia can increase your risk of developing other conditions.
+These may include:

 - pleural effusion, which happens when fluid builds up around your lungs